cryo28/sidekiq_status/README.md

 # SidekiqStatus

-A Sidekiq extension to track job execution statuses and returning job results back to the client in a convenient manner
+Sidekiq extension to track job execution statuses and returning job results back to the client in a convenient manner

 ## Installation